Greenworks Pro 60V Battery-Powered 16-Inch Chainsaw Review

 More Power, Less Weight, Less Noise

 Before we got started, I asked the guys if they’d rather climb with their gas saw or try a battery-powered chainsaw.
-Lifting and noticing the lighter weight, they decided to give it a try.
+After lifting the saw and noticing its lighter weight, they decided to give it a try.

-On paper, Greenworks tells us this saw is cutting faster and with 20% more torque than a 42cc gas engine.
-With the first pull of the trigger, our man noted that it sounded “adorable”.
+On paper, Greenworks tells us this saw cuts faster and with 20% more torque than a 42cc gas engine.
+With the first pull of the trigger, our man noted that it sounded “adorable.”
 Ramping it up to its full 20 m/s chainspeed and making his first cuts in the oak, an adorable smile spread across his face.

 It was obvious this updated model cuts faster and stronger than the previous model.
 A big of that is due to upgrades in the brushless motor and battery technologies that deliver more current than previous versions.